Show All Answers

 The Post-Race Party will take place in Northshore Park.
 The Athlete Food Area will be located in the Pavilion area on the south side of the park.
 After getting your food, head to the stage area to enjoy music and sponsor booths.

-Spectators can print course maps to plan where they want to watch prior to the race start time(s).
-The start and finish line is a great place to cheer on your runner and watch other participants as they cross the finish line.
-Other popular places along the route include Shadowbend Park and Northshore Park.
+Spectators can print course maps to plan where they want to watch prior to the race start.
+The swim out and finish line areas are great places to cheer on your favorite athlete and watch other participants as they begin the race and cross the finish line.
+Other popular places include Northshore Park, Lake Woodlands Bridge and Town Green Park.
 Spectators must be mindful of vehicular traffic and participants along the course.
 See maps for details.

 Please see The Woodlands Convention and Visitors Bureau's website.